JKromme/PracticalMachineLearning/pml_analysis.md

 ## total_accel_belt   4   5
 ```

 The data preparation stage suggested non-linear effects, therefore no regression are used to model the data.
 Instead, a decision tree and a random forest model are trained.
+I expect the random forest to perform better than the decision tree.
+As random forest generally overfit less than decision trees.
+I expect random forest to perfom pretty well.

 ```r